luigifcruz/holoscan-demos/examples/ata_spectrum_analyzer/README.md

 ## Usage

 ### 1. Setup machine
 This example requires `nvidia-peermem` to be active.
-It's also best practice to disable dynamic clock in the CPU.
+It's also best practice to disable the dynamic clock in the CPU.
 This can be done by executing these commands in the **host machine**:
 ```
 $ sudo cpufreq-set -g performance
 $ sudo modprobe nvidia-peermem